 - Provide added value for the visitors

 - Show organic traffic

-- How the user experience on this URL affects
+- How the user experience is affected on this URL

 - Or whether no manual action is required

 You can easily maintain a content audit within a spreadsheet or Excel table.
 In addition, you can examine each URL individually in Google Analytics for dwell time and bounce rates.
 The values provide information about whether your visitors rate the content of a website as useful or not.